I originally wrote this article as a guest post on MindTheProduct.com

 March, thanks for your comment.

 I’ve seen this done both ways.
 I’ve worked with teams where developers write their own tests and also with teams where the QA Engineers are responsible for writing the tests.
-They both have their pros and cons so I can’t really say which one I prefer.
+They both have their pros and cons so I can’t really say which one I prefer.-Daniel

 Outstanding article.
 Every line I read I felt like I’d been there before.
 Scary!